 In the photo, I was wearing a long one shoulder top with a waist belt and leggings.
 For accessories, I chose a stretch cuff bracelet and chandelier earrings.
 After giggling at the photo for a few minutes, I decided to show Alejandro.
 “Oh my goodness, you look so little!” he exclaimed.
 He was right about that!
-The photo was taken 7 years ago — I was only 17 then!
+That photo is seven years old — time flies!

 After nostalgia officially set in, I knew I had to dig up some more old photos and recreate them!
-I made a collage of three photos that perfectly capture what I wore as a teen.
-Although a few key components of my style have stayed the same, I’ve definitely gone through quite a few transformational periods/eras since then!
+I made a collage of three photos that perfectly capture what I wore as a teen!

 Oh my goodness, these photos!
 It’s a little surreal looking back at myself.
 Throughout high school, I couldn’t exactly pinpoint my style.
 During my freshman and sophomore years, I didn’t experiment much with fashion and stuck to the basics in general.
 My school had a dress code (navy blue pants or skirts and white collared tops!), so I didn’t feel the need to think much about clothes and style.

 By junior and senior year though, I began to find myself through fashion!